8 Amazing Historical Hair Care Facts

 Not too bad, you say?
 Well, the smell would attract rats at night, so they would sleep with nightcaps or, in more extreme cases, with cages over their heads to ward off the little nibblers.

 Try this recipe for a French pomade from the 1700s,

 “Take some beef marrow and remove all the bits of skin and bone.
 Put it in a pot with some hazelnut oil and stir well with the end of a rolling pin.
 Add more oil from time to time until it is thoroughly liquefied.
 Add a little essence of lemon.
 Bear grease can be a substitute for bone marrow.”

-It also doubles as a soup.
+It also doubled as a soup.
+Tempted, anyone?

 In the 18th Century the predominant style was for the wig to be as white as possible.
 If you were poor, this meant adding copious amounts of flour to the wig.
 The rich would use a combination of starch and pleasant smelling oils such as lavender.

 It was an instant hit and he soon was taking orders from every pharmacy in Berlin, then Holland and Russia.
 He followed this up with the first liquid shampoo in 1927, establishing Schwarzkopf as the world’s first hair care business empire.

-8 New York Times Hair Advice
+8 Some Sage New York Times Hair Advice

 In 1908 the New York Times printed,